filswan/multi-chain-storage/README.md

 - [Pay for Filecoin by Polygon](https://www.youtube.com/watch?v=c4Dvidz3plU)
 - [License](#License)

+## Functions
+- Make payment from multi chain for filecoin storage
+- Backup user's file to filecoin network
+- Supports payment with tokens such as USDC on polygon
+- Currently, USDC is supported for payment.

 # Payment-Bridge

 Payment bridge is designed for make payment from multi chain for filecoin storage,and backup user's file to filecoin